 On February 8, 2019, Rose McGee of Sweet Potato Comfort Pies and Wendy Goldberg, Heilicher Assistant Director of Jewish Education, traveled to Pittsburgh to deliver homemade pies to members of the synagogues affected by the tragic shooting last October.
 Heilicher students and parent volunteers helped make and ship the pies and included heartfelt messages of hope with each one.
 Read Wendy's reflections here.

 From our expert teachers to our whole-child learning philosophy, explore how Heilicher delivers on its mission to graduate life-long learners, creative thinkers, and self-assured leaders.

 Kindergarten is a joyful, nurturing environment for intellectual, emotional, physical, and spiritual growth.
 Discover how our talented teachers, integrated curriculum, and small class environment work together to create an extraordinary kindergarten experience.Learn More in Kindergarten

 Heilicher's lower elementary program embraces the innate curiosity of this age group and satisfies a quest for knowledge of the self and the world.Learn More in Lower School

 Heilicher's middle school program offers an integrated general and Judaic studies curriculum with emphasis on collaboration, public speaking, and analytical skills development.
 Stimulating electives, small class sizes, and project-based learning come together in an environment that promotes self-advocacy, self-confidence, and care for others.
-Learn More in Upper School
+Learn More in Middle School

 Small class sizes and flexible student groupings allow us to tailor lessons to your child, based on his or her own learning style.
 We challenge students to reach for new heights, teaching academic and organizational skills that allow them to be creative problem-solvers and outstanding communicators who actively engage in their community.
 We strive to assure that each child feels connected and valued as they expand their knowledge and curiosity.